JonSil89/AI-ITSM-Compliance-Auto/README.md

     end
 ```
 ---
-## Run the Compliance Audit:
+## Quick Start: Run the Compliance Audit
+Follow these steps to generate a real-time compliance report on your local machine.
 Generate a real-time compliance report on your local machine in seconds.

 ## DevSecOps Orchestration
 The repository includes an `orchestrate.sh` script to simulate automated quality gates.
 This script ensures that the AI-powered documentation and infrastructure components are aligned with high-compliance standards (ISO/MDR) before deployment.

 **Run the orchestration:**
 `./orchestrate.sh`
-## Quick Start: Run the Compliance Audit
-Follow these steps to generate a real-time compliance report on your local machine.

 ### Prerequisites
 - A terminal (Bash/ZSH)